supermarsx/universus/agent-memories-docs/FEATURE_COMPLETION_REPORT.md

 ---

-## 🔄 What Happens When You Run verify-and-test.sh
+## 🔄 What Happens When You Run scripts/test/verify-and-test.sh

 ```
 ═══════════════════════════════════════════════════════════════